Projects

 Click the More icon in front of the project name and choose Remove to remove a project only from the Project list, or delete it from your disk as well.
 This differentiation helps you avoid that unused projects accumulate and waste disk space.

 • Remove project from list – This will remove the project from the Project list, but will not delete the project files on your disk.
-To open the project again later, you can use Add to browse for it.
+To open the project again later, you can add it again.

 Duplicate a project

-Click the More icon in front of the project name and choose Duplicate to create a copy of the project.
-This is useful when you want to experiment with some of the analysis options without touching the original project on which you may already have worked a lot.
+Click the More icon next to the project name and select Duplicate to create a copy of the project.
+This is useful for experimenting with various analysis options without modifying the original project, where significant work may already have been completed.